-I have owned the last two generations of Bose Earbuds, and have been increasingly impressed with the music playback sound quality.
-Apple’s AirPods Pros encroach on Bose’s excellent noise canceling technology with the benefit of having it tightly integrated in the Apple ecosystem.
+I have owned the last two generations of Bose Earbuds and have been increasingly impressed with the music playback sound quality.
+Apple’s AirPods Pros encroach on Bose’s excellent noise-canceling technology with the benefit of having it tightly integrated into the Apple ecosystem.
 AirPods are not an option for me, for they fall out of my ears.

 The challenge to both companies, Bose and Apple, is the following.
 Apple is a technology company trying to build better sound.
 Bose is a sound company attempting to build better technology, in desperate need of a new naming convention for its technology.

-Sadly, Bose is not for sale as the shares privately held by former engineer and founder Amar Bose (1929 – 2013) are now owned by MIT.
+Sadly, Bose is not for sale as the shares privately held by a former engineer and founder Amar Bose (1929 – 2013) are now owned by MIT.
 A purchase of Bose by Apple would have been much better than the decrepit sound of Beats, in my view.
-The purchase of Beats by Apple was clearly meant to block other technology purveyors from gaining access to popular sound technology, rather than to gain access to superior sound.
-Sorry to hurt your now billion dollar feelings, Dr Dre.
+The purchase of Beats by Apple was clearly meant to block other technology purveyors from gaining access to popular sound technology rather than to gain access to superior sound.
+Sorry to hurt your now billion-dollar feelings, Dr. Dre.

 No automatic reconnect after lost connection

 When walking out of range of the phone, the earbuds do not automatically reconnect to the phone.

 No automatic device switching